Hummingbirds Are Amazing!

 When Do Hummingbirds Leave?

-They may be the world’s smallest birds, but beginning late September, millions of Ruby Throated Hummingbirds will be making a big trip to Central America.
+They may be the world’s smallest birds, but beginning late summer, millions of Ruby-throated Hummingbirds will be making a big trip to Central America.
 This annual journey is part of an instinctive migration pattern that is regulated by hormonal secretions that are triggered by changes in the length of day.
 Feeders will not prevent hummingbirds from migrating!
+Learn more about hummingbird migration here.

 You'll notice an increase in activity as they prepare themselves for migration.
 Hummers aggressively defend their food sources.
 Flowers are drying up and they need the nectar to load up for their trip.
 They possess the fastest metabolism of any animal on the planet, burning through between one to three times their body weight in food every day.
 The nectar from a feeder may be all the food they have, and survival may depend on their ability to defend it.